 Chair Lifts for Stairs with Landings

-Posted on by Gamburd
+Posted on by Eric Rubel

 There are many reasons landings are added to stairs.
 They allow stairs to change directions and also provide a space for people to rest, if needed.
 Stair landings are also needed when a door at the top of the steps swings inwards towards the stairway.